Fluent

 affective personas

-Affective personas go beyond typical personas to include emotional triggers and needs, helping us map the power dynamics between the different people affected by an invisible labour dynamic.
+Affective personas gave us that fuller picture by going beyond typical personas to include emotional triggers and needs, helping us map the power dynamics among the main characters affected by an invisible labour dynamic.

 How do all of these characters relate to the employee's invisible labour experience?